Fushimi Inari Taisha 伏見稲荷大社

 Fushimi Inari, The Mountain of a Thousand Torii

 South of Kyoto, the torii of Fushimi Inari Taisha, traditional gates at the entrance to Shinto shrines, lined up in their thousands on the mountainside.
 This is a must-visit place in Kyoto and Japan, for any visitor.

 Fushimi Inari Shinto shrine and its spellbinding red torii paths attract hundreds of thousands of visitors each year.
 The image of the vermilion "tunnels" created by the aligned torii is a classic Japanese image.
-Therefore, tourists and Japanese cannot miss walking in this very special forest when visiting Kyoto.
+Tourists to Kyoto should not miss visiting this very special shrine.

 The History of Fushimi Inari Taisha